Keio University

 Are Young People Indifferent to Politics?

 Voting is an important form of political participation.
 Since every citizen has one equal vote, it guarantees universal political participation.
 Of course, many other forms of political participation exist, and people can raise their voices.
-However, in European representative democracy, elections are the only form that allows for the political participation of a large number of people.
-Therefore, if individual citizens do not participate in elections, democracy will cease to function *2.
+However, in representative democracy in Europe, elections are the only form that allows for the political participation of a large number of people.
+Therefore, if individual citizens do not participate in elections, democracy will cease to function.*2

-Is the low voter turnout among young people really an expression of indifference to politics?
-In response to the point about "youth alienation from politics," Muxel states that "young people are not apolitical" *3.
-According to her, because the social and political situation is significantly different from what older generations experienced, they are simply rejecting political parties and labor unions—traditionally seen as means of political activity—and adopting different political attitudes, such as engaging in spontaneous interventions like active demonstrations.
+Is the low voter turnout among young people really a sign of indifference to politics?
+In response to the point about "youth alienation from politics," Muxel states that "young people are not apolitical."*3 According to her, because the social and political situation is significantly different from what older generations experienced, they are simply adopting different political attitudes by rejecting political parties and labor unions—traditionally seen as means of political activity—and are instead making spontaneous interventions, such as actively participating in demonstrations.

 According to Le Figaro Étudiant (December 9, 2015), "young people are shunning traditional political participation."
-Nearly half of young people have participated in an online petition or a demonstration in the past year, and half of young people are active in or planning to join an association.
+Nearly half of young people have participated in an online petition or a demonstration in the past year, and half of young people are active in associations or intend to be.
 This indicates that young people are not indifferent to politics; rather, they are distancing themselves from "traditional political participation" such as voting and party activities.
 Instead, new forms of political participation, such as association activities, online petition movements, and participation in demonstrations, are advancing.
 These changes are not a phenomenon unique to France.

 Forms of Political Participation Other Than Voting

-Lister and Pia (2008) point out "a paradox" where "electoral participation continues to decline overall, yet interest in politics is increasing" (p.
+Lister and Pia (2008) point out "a paradox" where "electoral participation is still generally declining, but interest in politics is increasing" (p.
 85).
-According to them, comparing voter turnout in national parliamentary elections held from 1960 to 2006 in seven European countries (Denmark, France, Germany, the Netherlands, Spain, Sweden, and the UK), there are differences between countries in the 80–90% range (Denmark, Sweden, Germany) and those in the 60–80% range (France, UK), but overall voter turnout is declining.
-Similarly, regarding European Parliament elections held from 1979 to 2004, voter turnout has declined overall and was lower than in national parliamentary elections.
+According to them, comparing voter turnout in national parliamentary elections held from 1960 to 2006 in seven European countries (Denmark, France, Germany, the Netherlands, Spain, Sweden, and the UK), there are differences between countries in the 80-90% range (Denmark, Sweden, Germany) and those in the 60-80% range (France, UK), but overall voter turnout is declining.
+Similarly, regarding European Parliament elections held from 1979 to 2004, voter turnout has generally declined and was lower than in national parliamentary elections.

 Figure 1: Voter turnout in European Parliament elections from 1979 to 2019 (average of member states; bottom row shows the number of EU member states)

 On the other hand, the percentage of people interested in politics is increasing.
-Based on the results of the "World Values Survey," Lister and Pia point out that in the surveyed countries mentioned on the right, the percentage of people participating in "informal" political participation—such as petition movements, boycotts, legal demonstrations, and building occupations—rather than "formal" political participation like voting, is increasing.
+Based on the results of the "World Values Survey," Lister and Pia point out that in the countries surveyed, the percentage of people participating in "informal" political participation—such as petition movements, boycotts, legal demonstrations, and building occupations—is increasing, rather than "formal" political participation through voting.
 "Informal" political participation other than voting varies by country: petition activities are common in Denmark, the Netherlands, and the UK; participation in petitions and boycotts is common in Sweden; participation in demonstrations and building occupations is common in France; and participation in demonstrations and petitions is common in Germany.
-Thus, "informal" political participation is diverse and reflects differences in European political cultures.
+In this way, "informal" political participation is diverse and reflects differences in European political cultures.

-In Sweden, Greta Thunberg, then 14 years old, began a "School Strike for Climate" by sitting in front of the Parliament building on Fridays before the August 2018 general election to appeal to adults about climate issues.
+In Sweden, then 14-year-old Greta Thunberg began a "School Strike for Climate" by sitting in front of the Parliament building on a Friday before the August 2018 general election to appeal to adults about climate issues.
 The "Yellow Vest movement" that occurred in France was triggered by citizens launching an online petition for lower fuel prices in May 2018.
-Support for the protest spread on social media, and calls were made for protest activities involving blocking roads across France with barricades while wearing the yellow vests used for driver safety.
-By November, it became a protest activity with about 300,000 participants across France, and subsequently, demonstrations were organized every Saturday, with many people, including youth, participating.
+Support for the protest spread on social media, and calls were made for protest activities where drivers wore yellow safety vests and blocked roads across France with barricades.
+By November, it became a protest activity with about 300,000 participants across France, and demonstrations were organized every Saturday thereafter, with many people, including youth, participating.
 Their protest activities are a form of political participation born from the political culture of their country.

-Background of Why Youth Choose "Informal" Political Participation
+Background of Why Young People Choose "Informal" Political Participation

 Why do young Europeans choose "informal" political participation other than voting?

-According to the report "Democracy Put to the Test by Youth: A Political Generation (Renewal)?" released in March 2021 by the National Institute for Youth and Community Education (INJEP) of the French Ministry of National Education and Youth, the "European Values Study," conducted approximately every 10 years since 1981, shows not only shifts in the relationship with democracy across generations over these 40 years but also that the causes of these changes can be understood by integrating them into the system of citizen values.
-The fifth survey in 2018 shows that the younger generation in France feels that the democratic system has failed to eliminate inequality or respond to the risk of deteriorating living conditions, leading to growing distrust in the system.
+According to the report "Democracy Put to the Test by Youth: A Political Generation (Renewal)?" released in March 2021 by the National Institute for Youth and Community Education (INJEP) of the French Ministry of National Education and Youth, the "European Values Study" conducted approximately every 10 years since 1981 shows that there are not only shifts in the relationship with democracy by generation over these 40 years, but the causes of these changes can be understood by integrating them into the system of citizen values.
+The fifth survey in 2018 shows that the younger generation in France feels that the democratic system has been unable to eliminate inequality or prevent the risk of deteriorating living conditions, leading to growing distrust in the system.

-Looking closely, 94% of those aged 18–29 support the democratic system (up 6 points from the previous survey), but at the same time, 58% favor non-democratic systems.
-The breakdown was: (1) 58% (up 8 points) want decisions made by experts rather than the government; (2) 23% (no change) want a strong leader even if they are not a member of parliament; and (3) 18% (up 8 points) want a military regime.
-In particular, regarding (1) and (3), the figures were 10 points and 5 points higher, respectively, than the average for all generations.
+Looking closely, 94% of 18 to 29-year-olds support a democratic system (up 6 points from the previous survey), but at the same time, 58% favor non-democratic systems.
+The breakdown was: (1) 58% want decisions made by experts rather than the government (up 8 points), (2) 23% want a strong leader even if they are not a member of parliament (no change), and (3) 18% want a military regime (up 8 points).
+In particular, regarding (1) and (3), the figures were 10 points and 5 points higher than the average for all generations, respectively.

-This tendency to favor non-democratic political systems is already manifesting as a situation that regresses or transforms democracy, such as the rise of populist politicians worldwide and support for governments that strengthen authoritarianism *4.
-Why do young people express such contradictory ideas about democracy?
-According to the INJEP report, critical young people within the democratic system demand the correction of disparities and equality, but because these demands are not met under economic crises, it affects their trust in politicians and democratic functions.
-Thus, distrust in democratic institutions is not limited to a feeling of political regression but leads to an expression of seeking a state that intervenes more in the social security field to equalize living conditions.
+This tendency to favor non-democratic political systems is already appearing not only in France but worldwide as a situation that regresses or transforms democracy, such as the rise of populist politicians and support for governments that strengthen authoritarianism.*4 Why do young people express such contradictory ideas about democracy?
+According to the INJEP report, critical young people within a democratic system demand the correction of disparities and equality, but because those demands are not met under economic crises, it affects their trust in politicians and democratic functions.
+Thus, distrust in democratic institutions is not limited to feelings of political regression but leads to a desire for a state that intervenes more in the social security field to equalize living conditions.

-In other words, in Europe, where the economic crisis following the 2008 Lehman Shock continues to be severe, the gap between rich and poor is widening and the number of socially vulnerable people is increasing.
-Citizens feel resentment and disappointment toward governments that cannot handle this situation.
-In particular, young people who have grown up during this crisis are increasing their distrust of the representative democracy that supports a political system that cannot cope effectively, and they have a strong desire for a new, different kind of democracy.
-This is expressed among young people through "informal" political participation such as participation in petitions, demonstrations, and boycotts.
+In other words, in Europe, where the economic crisis following the 2008 Lehman shock continues to be serious, the gap between rich and poor is widening and the number of socially vulnerable people is increasing.
+Citizens feel resentment and disappointment toward governments that cannot handle the situation.
+In particular, young people who have grown up during this crisis are increasingly distrustful of representative democracy, which supports a political system that cannot cope well, and have a strong desire for a new and different kind of democracy.
+This is expressed among young people through "informal" political participation, such as participating in petitions, demonstrations, and boycotts.

-An interesting point is that young people are positively expressing the value of altruism—being close to others.
-This overlaps with Muxel's point that while today's youth are generally distrustful because they have only known political, social, and economic crises, service activities based on humanitarianism, peacekeeping, and civic spirit are growing dramatically.
-Their service activities are characterized by loose norms and being practical, but they involve temporary rather than constant participation, and are rooted locally while being connected to the world.
+An interesting point is that young people are positively expressing the value of altruism, which involves being close to others.
+This overlaps with Muxel's point that while today's young people are generally distrustful because they only know political, social, and economic crisis situations, service activities based on humanitarianism, peacekeeping, and civic spirit are growing dramatically.
+Their service activities are characterized by loose norms and are practical, but they involve temporary rather than constant engagement, and are rooted locally while being connected to the world.

-Such "informal" political participation by youth began to attract attention with the 2011 "Occupy Wall Street" protests against inequality, but prior to that, in Spain, a civic movement called "The Indignants" (Los Indignados), reacting to political corruption, had intensified demonstration activities.
+This "informal" political participation of young people began to attract attention with the 2011 "Occupy Wall Street" protests against inequality, but prior to that, in Spain, a civic movement called "Los Indignados" (The Outraged), reacting to political corruption, had intensified demonstration activities.
 They formed the political group "Podemos" and entered the political arena.
 Greta Thunberg's weekly Friday school strikes spread on social media as "Fridays for Future," and six months later, it became a demonstration in which more than one million students in 125 countries participated.
-Other recent examples include "#BlackLivesMatter" protesting violence against Black people and the "#MeToo" movement protesting discrimination against women; political activities based on the civic spirit of youth are spreading and developing worldwide via social media.
+Other recent political activities based on the civic spirit of young people, such as "#BlackLivesMatter" protesting violence against Black people and the "#MeToo" movement protesting discrimination against women, are spreading and developing worldwide via social media.

 Youth Voting in the 2019 European Parliament Elections